Moki Alerts for Android are an effective way to help you manage your devices. There are 5 main areas for using alerts in your account:

 Each device has an "Alerts" tab within the device details view.
 Clicking on the tab will show all active alerts on the device.

 Expanding each alert will show you the first time it fired on the device and the most recent time it fired on the device.
+Please note: in order to continue receiving alerts on an ongoing basis, previously fired alerts will need to be cleared by selecting the blue "Clear Alerts" button.
+Alerts will stop notifying you if there is a build-up of the same alert that has not been cleared out.

 You can set up device groups that function as "Alert Groups".
 To do this create a new device group and use the "Alert" filter as the criteria for selecting devices.
 Choose an alert and anytime a device fires the alert it will become a member of that group until the alert is cleared.